CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ## Common problems (for consumers)

-*Weird NPEs when only sketching in the build.gradle:* Currently it crashes if mappings are not defined.
+*Weird NPEs when only sketching in the build.gradle:* Currently it crashes if a set of mappings is not defined.
+Ideally it should skip mappings-related tasks instead.

-*zip END header not found:* Check your mcp zip, it's usually obtained from the Internet Archive and IA likes to return zero-byte files on 404 errors.
-Or at least, the janky file downloaded included in buildscripts likes to silently fail with zero-byte files.
-Ideally this shouldn't happen.

 *`Failed to provide null:unspecified:null : conf/packages.csv`:* Mapping parsing/jar remapping/something in that area blew up.
 If this failed due to missing `packages.csv`, use a mcp zip merged with a forge zip; this is janky as hell I know you shouldn't have to do this. want to fix that.